dansmyers/ComputerOrganizationAndArchitecture/Challenge_Projects/3-Tales_from_the_Crypt.md

 There are many different hash functions that operate in different ways.
 Every Java class has a method called `hashCode` which can be used to compute a hash code from an object's data.
 The default `hashCode` is based on the object's memory address, but a class can also define its own `hashCode` that's appropriate for its own data ([see here](https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#hashCode()) for the `String` class documentation).

-Therefore, the basic flow looks like this:
+With a shadow file containing password hashes, the basic authentication flow works like this:

 - Prompt the user to enter a password
 - Compute the hash of the entered password
 - Compare to the stored hash in the `shadow` file
 - If the two hashes match, the user has entered the correct password with high probability, so allow the action

-In the security world, we're interested in a special class of **cryptographic hash functions**.
+What if the shadow file is compromised?
+This is not great, but